rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 #### Chief Technology Officer

-Andrew Palmer
+Richard Burley

 #### Chief Executive Officer

-Overall governance for the RCPCH Digital Growth Charts project is provided not by a single individual, but by the RCPCH Digital Growth Charts Project Board, which is composed of senior leadership within the RCPCH and the most eminent clinicians in the field of Growth charts.
+Overall governance for the RCPCH Digital Growth Charts project is provided not by a single individual, but by the R[CPCH Digital Growth Charts Project Board](../../about/team.md), which is composed of senior leadership within the RCPCH and the most eminent clinicians in the field of Growth charts.

 ## Governance